What is an LRP renewal application?

 Please contact the LRP Information Center for more information about

 When should I apply for a renewal?

-Apply for an LRP renewal during the application cycle for the fiscal year in which your current contract
+Apply for an LRP renewal during the application cycle for the fiscal year in which your current contract will end.

 end date of your current contract.

 How do I submit an application for a renewal contract?